nwdigitalradio/n7nix/PITCHME.md

 ## What is Winlink
 * Radio messaging system administered by volunteers that uses HAM radio frequencies.
-* Takes SMTP compliant e-mail messages and using B2 Forwarding Protocol & transports them via
+* Takes SMTP compliant e-mail messages and using B2 Forwarding Protocol transports them via:
   * Amateur radio
   * Telnet